 We are an organic garden.
 Though the land on which our garden sits is owned by the City of Tucker, we are its stewards.
 Our commitment to organic gardening extends beyond its practice to increasing its acceptance and use as the most effective method for growing healthy plants and building healthy soil.
 Our first class in the garden (Gardening 101 Demonstration) illustrated this commitment with lessons on the history and consequences of synthetic and chemical fertilizers and pesticides, and the availability, superiority, and application of natural inputs.
 The class concluded with hands-on transplanting demonstrations.

 Run by an all-volunteer organization, the garden consists of community-minded, health-conscious members who value conservation, self-reliance, civic participation, and neighborhood beautification.
 Our founding members have donated thousands of hours of labor and sweat equity to turn our dream of a garden into a reality.

 Advocates of community gardening cite “community cohesion” and “increased social interaction” as two of its many benefits.
 These are certainly in evidence in our young garden, which has become more than just a place for people to gather; the garden actually creates the opportunity for people to connect.
 Additionally, the Henderson Park Community Garden connects Tucker to its agricultural roots as the process of sowing, tending, and reaping provides the link to a past when most people knew how to grow their own food.

 The Henderson Park Community Garden was started under DeKalb County’s Garden in the Parks program.
-In accordance with the program, the HPCG is responsible for the development, construction, upkeep, watering, and overall maintenance of the garden area; ensuring that garden rules are followed; handling plot rentals; and paying permit fees and water usage charges.
+In accordance with the program, the HPCG is responsible for the development, construction, upkeep, watering, and overall maintenance of the garden area; ensuring that garden rules are followed; handling plot rentals; and paying any fees associated with these activities.

 We're glad to have you for another year!
-The deadline for renewing member applications has passed.
-View the link below for the current garden plot map.
+All plots for the 2023 season have been rented.
+View below for the current garden plot map.